Canine Heritage: The Bracco Italiano

 Then she saw a photo of a Bracco Italiano.

-Photographing an actual hunt is nothing like a portrait session.
-There’s no asking everyone to shift two steps left.
-No waiting for perfect light.
+There is no asking everyone to shift two steps left.
+No waiting for the light to cooperate.
 When a bird flushes, you move.
 You shoot while walking.
-You squat mid-stride and keep firing because if you stop, the moment is gone.
+You drop mid-stride and keep firing because if you stop, the moment is already gone.

-One of my favorite images from the day happened exactly like that.
+One of my favorite images from that day happened exactly like that.
 A bird flushed.
 The dogs lunged forward.
 I was standing when it started.
 I would have loved to be at eye level, but if I had dropped first, I would have missed it entirely.
 So I walked and shot, then half-squatted while still tracking them.

-It’s a workout.
-And it’s worth it.
+It is a workout.
+It is absolutely worth it.

 Because what you're capturing isn't just action.